GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 > D: And why do you wanna go there?
 >
 > S: I konw it’s had a bad press recently, but it’s the place that’s taken my fancy.

+### DD-51

+> There’s people running, and walking their dogs, and having brunch on the patios.

+### DD-52

+> Martin Luther King, Jr.’s rise as a civil rights leader began in 1955 when he spearheaded the drive to desegregate public buses in Montgomery, Alabama.